-ACTION ITEM WATERSHED-1: POST-DEVELOPMENT STORMWATER MANAGEMENT
+WATERSHED-1: POST-DEVELOPMENT STORMWATER MANAGEMENT

-Intent Responsible Party In Coordination With To protect long-term water quality by Local Government Stormwater Management Staff effectively managing runoff from Site Plan Review developed areas.
-Inspection/Code Enforcement Staff Points of Integration inspection/code Enforcement Stan Ŭ Elected Officials/Governing Board Plan reviews conducted by other Planning and Zoning departments, particularly water and wastewater providers related to new Legal Counsel development should be coordinated with Legal Courser the stormwater review procedure.
+Intent Responsible Party In Coordination With To protect long-term water quality by Local Government Stormwater Management Staff effectively managing runoff from developed areas.
+Site Plan Review Inspection/Code Enforcement Staff Points of Integration Elected Officials/Governing Board Plan reviews conducted by other Planning and Zoning departments, particularly water and wastewater providers related to new development should be coordinated with Legal Counsel the stormwater review procedure.
 Maintenance Staff Development review process and design standards and criteria are included in this Action Item to demonstrate the dependency of these actions.